Kentico/xperience-component-samples/Kentico.Widget.Video/README.md

 1. Copy `Kentico.Widget.Video.dll` and `Kentico.Widget.Video.Views.dll` files from the `/SandboxSite/bin` folder from this repository to the `bin` folder of your MVC project.
 1. Copy the `Kentico.Widget.Video/App_Data` folder from this repository to the `App_Data` folder of your MVC project.
     - This step ensures that resource strings required by the widget are available in your project.
-1. Copy the `Kentico.Widget.Video/Content` folder from this repository to the `Kentico.`
+1. Copy the `Kentico.Widget.Video/Content` folder from this repository to the `Content` folder of your MVC project.
     - This step ensures that stylesheets required by the widget are available in your project.

 You may need to adjust the [limitations](https://kentico.com/CMSPages/DocLinkMapper.ashx?version=latest&link=page_builder_editable_areas_mvc#CreatingpageswitheditableareasinMVC-Limitingwidgetsallowedinaneditablearea) of editable areas to be able to insert the widget into an editable area.